Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 action by the more militant unions still rife in the rail industry (and likely

-economic precedent settling all these disputes ‘in full’ would set, the sort of
+economic precedent settling all these disputes ‘in full' set, with ASLEF drivers at the forefront (up to £100k salary for an experienced train

 population on average salaries still no better than £30-£40k, and a